algorithmiaio/algorithmia-android/README.md

 ### Android Threads

-It is necessary to perform network operations (such as calling Algorithmia) on a background thread in android, to avoid impacting UI performance.
-The standard way to acheive this in android is to use an AsyncTask.
+It is necessary to perform network operations (such as calling Algorithmia) on a background thread in Android, to avoid impacting UI performance.
+The standard way to acheive this in Android is to use an AsyncTask.

 See Android documentation about UI vs. Background threads: [Processes and Threads](https://developer.android.com/guide/components/processes-and-threads.html)